How to Make Homemade Shower Cleaner

 2. Spray down the shower after each time you use it, and the homemade shower cleaner will combat odors and prevent the growth of bacteria and the buildup of grime.

-If you’re not fond of vinegar’s smell, add in a few drops of lemon oil to impart a citrus scent.
+If you’re not fond of the smell of vinegar, add in a few drops of the essential oil of your choice.

-1. On those occasions, mix one or two cups of baking soda with a few drops of liquid dish soap.
+1. On those occasions, mix 1 or 2 cups of baking soda with a few drops of liquid dish soap.

-2. Use a brush or sponge to apply this cleanser, and run the shower to wash it away.
+2. Use a scrub brush or sponge to apply the cleanser, and run the shower to rinse the cleaner.

 The baking soda acts as an abrasive agent to dislodge stubborn residue, while the soap breaks down grease and oils.

-With all its moisture, cracks, and crevices, the shower is a natural and notorious breeding ground for mold and mildew.
-If you get behind on your cleaning regimen and things start looking a bit scuzzy, restoring cleanliness may require some more firepower.
+With all its moisture, cracks, and crevices, the shower is a breeding ground for mold and mildew.
+If you get behind on your cleaning regimen and your shower starts looking a little murky, whip up this mix to get it back to rights.

 2. Spray down the shower, then watch as the vinegar and baking soda together create a cleansing, bubbling foam.